ArturSloyan/apec4_2048_game/game2048/README.md

 ## Current State

-Home page is a grid with two Blocks that don't do anything :/.
-Login page is just a hello html.
+Home page shows the HelloComponent.
+Navbar can direct me to gamepage, where phaser is renderd and the game is show.
+Game right now is just a rectangle that you can move with arrows on your keyboard.
+Login page does not exist

 ## Start the game